DannyBen/alf/doc/alf-connect.md

 DESCRIPTION
 ==================================================

-Connect to a remote git repository
+Connect to a remote git repository.

 - Alias: **c**